 Pilgrim Baptist Church

-By 1931, Pilgrim Baptist Church was established on the corner of 25th and Hamilton in North Omaha.
-The church, started by migrants from Alabama, was now flourishing with members active in developing the North Omaha community and the church itself.
-The picture shows some members of the congregation participating in Vacation Bible School in 1931 (Photo courtesy of Durham Western Heritage Museum).
+When this photo was taken in 1931, Pilgrim Baptist Church was established on the corner of 25th and Hamilton streets in North Omaha.
+The church, started by migrants from Alabama, was flourishing with members active in developing the North Omaha community and the church itself.
+The picture shows members of the congregation participating in Vacation Bible School.
+(Photo from the Durham Museum Archives)

 One of the many roles of the African-American Church is to provide different services to the community.
-For example, on February 9, 1938 Zion Baptist Church opened a health clinic to serve the black community.
-This is important because church members were involved with this health clinic and it shows black churches being involved with the community (Photo courtesy of Douglas County Historical Society).
+For example, on Feb.
+9, 1938, Zion Baptist Church opened a health clinic to serve the Black community.
+This is important because church members were involved with this health clinic and it shows Black churches being involved with the community.
+(Douglas County Historical Society Archives)

 Feeding the Hungry

 In this photo, the cook at Pilgrim Baptist Church is cooking food for the needy.
 This is important because it shows the commitment of churches to helping the community.
-The church helps the community in many ways; it helps with financial education, provides shelter, or helps feed the needy like Pilgrim Baptist Church (Photo courtesy of Douglas County Historical Society).
+The church helps the community in many ways, like providing financial education, shelter, and food for those in need.
+(Photo courtesy of Douglas County Historical Society)

-St. John AME was founded in 1865 and is the first black church in all of Nebraska.
-St. John set a precedent for all future black churches that would be founded in the state.
-By the 1900s, there are several other churches in Nebraska, specifically in North Omaha.
+St. John AME was founded in 1865 and is the first Black church in Nebraska.
+St. John set a precedent for all future Black churches that would be founded in the state.
+By the 1900s, there were several other churches in Nebraska, specifically in North Omaha.
 Once these churches had an established presence, they began to use their faith in God to push out into the community and fight for the things they believed in.
 This same mentality saturates churches in this community through the present day.
-While churches are still active in feeding the needy and providing tutoring services, they also host social events such as Friday Night Live which keeps youths active on the weekends.
+While churches are still active in feeding the needy and providing tutoring services, they also host social events such as Friday Night Live, which keeps youths active on the weekends.
 Churches hold prayer vigils and also have anti-violence rallies.
-Ultimately, African-American churches in North Omaha are the foundation of the spiritual and general well-being of the community.
+Ultimately, African American churches in North Omaha are the foundation of the spiritual and general well-being of the community.

 "What I learned by being at this camp was that North Omaha was once a vibrant place.
 I also learned in 1919, a man named William Brown was accused of raping a white woman, he was lynched in front of the Douglas County Courthouse.
 I also learned about the riots in North Omaha in the 1960s, people went down 24th St. burning businesses.
 This camp shows that African-Americans stayed strong through hard times in North Omaha History."